olekuz/tyk-docs/tyk-docs/content/getting-started/key-concepts/open-policy-agent.md

 ```

 Getting changeset of current request
-For requests which modify the content, you can get a changeset (e.g. difference) using `TykDiff` function, combined with `TykAPIGet` call to get original object.
-See example:
+For requests which modify the content, you can get a changeset (e.g. difference) using the `TykDiff` function, combined with a `TykAPIGet` call to get the original object.

+Example:

 ```
 # Example of the complex rule which forbids user to change API status, if he has some custom permission